nhs-england-tools/repository-template/docs/ADR-001: Use git hook and GitHub action to check the .editorconfig compliance.md

-# ADR-001: Use git hook and GitHub action to check the `.editorconfig` compliance
+# ADR-001: Use git hook and GitHub Action to check the `.editorconfig` compliance

 >|              | |
 >| ------------ | --- |